DylanMcD8/SchoolAssistantAnnouncements/README.md

 # School Assistant Messages
-This is the JSON file powering School Assistant's in-app announcements feature.
+These are the JSON files powering School Assistant's in-app announcements feature.